brentp/goleft/docs/indexcov/help-depth.md

 In general, changes as severe as this indicate a problem with the data rather than a biological effect such as a deletion.
 Though a very large (20MB+) deletion would show up in this type of plot.

 The coverage plot in the `index.html` file is a static image.
-But clicking it will take the user to an interactive version of that plot for more in-depth exploration.
+But **clicking the image will take the user to an interactive HTML version of that plot** for more in-depth exploration.